Course Requirements

 Colloquium Application Process

-Applications for Spring 2025 Colloquia are currently OPEN.
-A link to the application is here.
+Applications for Spring 2025 Colloquia are currently CLOSED.

-Applications are due by 5:00 PM on Friday, November 1.
+Applications were due by 5:00 PM on Friday, November 1.

 The number of semesters you have left at Barnard plays a role in the selection process.
 Therefore, if you are planning to study abroad or to participate in S.I.P.A.'s Joint Degree Program, be sure to indicate this.